"In your deposition, you even added that you 'don't feel like a killer'. How touching."

 - The Dolls of Dollhouse, having no memory, are purposely programmed to fit this trope until "imprinted".
 They're naive, innocent, and devoid of sexual desires... so when some of them start exhibiting traits that break these rules, you know something is wrong.

 - Babylon 5 episode "Passing Through Gethsemane" deals with this topic when a kind, pious monk is revealed to be a serial killer whose personality was erased and a kinder one with new memories was put in place.
+This is a regular punishment for capital crimes, set up in an earlier episode.
 The families of his victims did not believe he was innocent and came for revenge.

 - Once the vampire Herik was resurrected in Being Human it was as an amnesiac because the ritual wasn't performed by his Familiar who safeguarded his memories.
 As a result he's completely free of sin, to the point that crosses and stars of David have no effect on him.
 Of course, being a vampire he has a Horror Hunger all the same, and being an amnesiac he has no context for what's wrong with him.